spinozarabel/moodle-enrol_csvparentrole/README.txt

-This plugin allows you synchronize roles (of users such as parent, mentor) from a CSV file to Moodle.
+This plugin allows you synchronize roles (relative to users such as parent, mentor) from a CSV file to Moodle.

 THIS PLUGIN IS IN BETA STATUS!
 BE CAREFULL WITH PRODUCTION ENVIRONMENT!
 Use at own risk!